Travel Information

 worth investing in a SIM card (for less than USD 15-20 if

-the two main competing mobile services.
-The per minute calling
+Kyivstar and UMC are the two main competing mobile services.

-charge isn't cheap, but one can't beat the convenience of
+The per minute calling charge isn't cheap, but the convenience

-denominations from the official telecom authorities, and these
+official telecom authorities, and these can be used for making

-can be used for making inexpensive calls from public pay phones.
+inexpensive calls from public pay phones.

 To dial abroad, one must use the prefix '810', followed by